LogicalOverflow/MasterStats/README.md

     * partition key: summonerKey (string)
     * sort key: summonerName (string)

-When you want to use other table/index names and/or capacities you must also update the DBTable enum (Db package) and the matching DataClass (Db package) accordingly.
+When you want to use other table/index names you must also update the DBTable enum and the matching DataClass (all in the Db package) accordingly.
+If you use different capacities, the code will automatically use them.

 Next, you must create 2 properties files in the folder src/main/resources:
 * api.properties: must contain the following properties: